MiDataInt/mdi-apps-framework/shiny/shared/session/modules/widgets/plots/staticPlotBox/README.md

 Notice that you do not have to call `plot()` or `png()` to initialize the plot - `initializeFrame()` does that for you.
-Your function then just needs to add the contents of the plot.
+Your function then just needs to add the plot contents.

 As shown, you can modify the plot using any functions from R base graphics, but we recommend adding points, lines, and legends using the helper functions as they will properly obey user settings.

-Helpers are defined with the `...` argument to allow you to pass additional arguments to the corresponding graphics functions
+Helpers are all defined with the `...` argument to allow you to pass additional arguments to the corresponding graphics functions
 (`points`, `lines`, `legends`), e.g.: